Nicholas Szécsényi: Reputation

 Historian Pál Engel, who wrote the first study about Szécsényi's life and hardships, considered he was condemned on the basis of false accusations.
 Szécsényi assured his heir in the document, he will not die as a result of poisoning, but "God brought me, and I accept this with peacefulness".
 Engel argued the contemporaries considered him a villain, but the relatives most immediately affected in the two cases – Ladislaus Szécsényi and the nephew and heir of his allegedly murdered uncle Ladislaus Garai, later Palatine of Hungary – did not believe the charges.
-Both retained their ties with the exiled Nicholas until his death, and supported him financially.
+Both retained their ties with the exiled Nicholas Szécsényi until his death, and supported him financially.
 In contrast, Daniela Dvořáková emphasizes Garai was in debt to Szécsényi, and was reluctant to pay.
 After Szécsényi's death, his last will's executors sent Garai various letters and personal messages to request payment of his debt, but all these attempts remained without any response.
+Péter E. Kovács lamented that Nicholas' last years in Venice is "the first well-documented emigration story" of a Hungarian national.

 Engel, argued, the only rational explanation for his contemporaries' antipathy is that he differed from them in every respect.
 As his last will and testament proves, Szécsényi was a literate man, unlike other secular barons in the 15th century, in addition, he also wrote, including love letters (possibly to Hedwig, who spent his life in house custody at Garai's castle).
 The text also confirmed he had many books which the Catholic Church would be considered heretical and forbidden literature.
 According to Alexander Bono's catalogue, his library contained 138 manuscripts, which was extremely large, compared to contemporary libraries in Hungary (for instance, the chapter of Pressburg had only 83 manuscripts in 1425).
 Based on the 1424 charges of coin counterfeiting, Dvořáková considers whether his library included alchemical works.
 However Engel argued, Szécsényi was one of the richest landowners during his time, an act of counterfeiting would have been totally unnecessary on his part.
 The historian assumed, in fact, Szécsényi collected Ancient coins as a forerunner of the Humanist statesmen and thinkers.
+E. Kovács argued that Szécsényi "must have had an open, receptive personality, and the little wealth he brought with him may have helped him through the initial difficulties".